HamzahJavaid/Personal-Website/content/post/website_tutorial.md

   - `Directory name`: here input the name of the folder which will contain all the website files.
 I called mine `Website`.
   - `Create project as a subdirectory of`: select the directory in which you want to install your website (e.g. `user/Dropbox/`).
   - `Theme`: input `gcushen/hugo-academic` instead of the default theme.

+Alternatively, you can simply go to the [Hugo Academic Github page](https://github.com/gcushen/hugo-academic) and download the content of the page.
+Copy-paste it into the `Website` folder and you are ready to go.

+### Build website

 To build the website, open the RProject file in your `Website` folder and type: